The access tab provides various settings for controlling access to your site.

-However, if using this option it is important to create a page where non-members can sign-up/login to your site.
+However, in using this option, it is important to create a page where non-members can sign-up/login to your site.
 For example, you may want to make your homepage a landing page to encourage new users to sign-up.

 Blocked email addresses

-This option allows you to block certain email addresses from registering on your site.
+This option allows you to block certain email addresses from registering or signing in on your site.
 You can block individual email addresses or block entire services (e.g gmail accounts) by using a wildcard (*gmail.com).